the-real-t30d0r/Hackintosh-Skilake-GA-H110M-S2HP-EFI/README.md

-# EFI Folder is in Releases.
+# HERE IS THE DOWNLOAD
 https://teodorcucu.net/posts/hackintosh-efi-skilake/